GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ##### Atrophy

 Vaginal and uterine atrophy often happens within the first five years, and a hysterectomy may become necessary.
 Signs of atrophy include a deep throbbing in the lower abdomen and painful cramping without other period symptoms, particularly following intercourse.
-Vaginal atrophy can be avoided through the use of the same vaginal dilators that AMAB trans people use following vaginoplasty.
+Vaginal atrophy can be avoided through the use of the same vaginal dilators that <abbr data-title="Assigned Male At Birth">AMAB</abbr> trans people use following vaginoplasty.

 ##### Increased Sex Drive